catid/cm256/README.md

 And if 2 additional redundant packets are generated, `RecoveryCount` is 2.
 In this case up to 256 - 3 = 253 additional redundant packets can be generated.

+cm256 is released under the BSD3 license for free use in commercial and open source projects.

 ##### Building: Quick Setup